xamarin/mobcat/samples/cpp_with_xamarin/README.md

 === BUILD TARGET (iOS) ===

 Build for x86_64:
-Compiling and linking (output as dynamic library)
+Compiling and linking (output as static library)

 Build for arm64:
+Compiling and linking (output as static library)

+Build for arm64e:
-Compiling and linking (output as dynamic library)
+Compiling and linking (output as static library)

 Build universal library:
-Copying libMathFuncs.dylib to bin/iOS
+Copying libMathFuncs.a to bin/iOS

 ** BUILD SUCCEEDED (iOS) **
 ```